Watch This Short Video to Learn More

-When it comes to metal, the broad palettes of color, workability, and available shapes yield a corresponding array of techniques and interpretations in the hands of various artists.
+When it comes to making decorative metal wall art, the broad palettes of color, workability and available shapes yield a corresponding diversity of techniques and interpretations in the hands of each artist.

 As a sculptor, I’ve worked with all these materials over the years.
-My art initially consisted primarily of modeled or carved, ‘in the round,’ works, with a relatively small percentage of wall art.
+My art initially consisted primarily of modeled and carved 3-dimensional works, with a small percentage of wall art.

 I first encountered metal art as a child, accompanying my mother to her art classes at the University of Alaska in the early ’60s.
 I remember the large metal wall sculptures made by Professor Helmut Van Flien with their branching metal rods terminating in colorfully enameled rectangles.

 The year was 1984, and I was living high on a hill overlooking Fairbanks in a couple of portable yurts I’d built and insulated appropriately for the cold Alaskan winters.

 The larger one doubled as a kitchen and studio, and it was there I hammered three copper repoussé relief panels using sandbags on the floor to support the emerging forms of an elk family.